Aryan-sharma11/AWS-Lambda-comprehend--textract/README.md

-# AWS-Lambda-comprehend--textract
+# AWS-Lambda-comprehend-textract-S3
-Detecting Personal Indentifiable information in a given jpg/png image using Aws services
+Detecting Personal Indentifiable information in a given jpg/png image using Aws services like comprehend,S3,Textract,Lambda.